Guide to job hunting for international students

 - technical interview : some roles, such as in engineering, may require a technical interview as part of the assessment centre or on a different day.

-Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by an interview conducted either face to face or via a video platform – whereas larger organisations may well cover all of the stages outlined above.
+Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by an interview conducted either face to face or via a video platform – whereas larger organisations may well cover all (or most) of the stages outlined above.
 Your university careers service will be able to advise you on and help you practise for each step of the recruitment process.

-The UK graduate job market is highly competitive, even more so during the pandemic.
 As well as strong academic results and English language skills, graduate recruiters are looking for a range of skills and competencies, often including the following:

 - problem solving